Matisse Thybulle Player Props: Trail Blazers vs. Kings

 Matisse Thybulle Insights vs. the Kings

-- The Trail Blazers rank 26th in possessions per game with 100.8.
-His opponents, the Kings, have a middling offensive tempo, ranking 15th with 103.2 possessions per contest.
+- Thybulle's Trail Blazers average 100.9 possessions per game, which ranks 24th among NBA teams, while the Kings have a middling offense in terms of tempo, ranking 13th with 103.2 possessions per contest.

-- Conceding 118.5 points per game, the Kings are the 26th-ranked team in the league on defense.
+- The Kings are the 26th-best defensive team in the league, giving up 118 points per game.

+- On the glass, the Kings are sixth in the NBA, giving up 42.1 rebounds per game.

-- Conceding 42.1 rebounds per game, the Kings are the seventh-ranked team in the league.
+- The Kings are the worst team in the league, conceding 26.6 assists per game.

-- Looking at assists, the Kings have allowed 26.7 per game, worst in the NBA.
+- In terms of 3-pointers, the Kings have given up 12.4 makes per contest, 17th in the NBA.

 Matisse Thybulle vs. the Kings